How to Know If Your Sunscreen Is Killing Coral Reefs — and the Brands to Try Instead

 “So you wear the UPF sun-shirt and then you apply sunscreen to your face, neck, the back of your hands, behind your ears.
 Think of how much less sunscreen you are using,” says Dr. Downs.

-Here, we rounded up 11 reef-friendly sunscreen options to pack for your next beach vacation.
+Here, we rounded up our favorite reef-friendly sunscreen options to pack for your next beach vacation.

 Thinksport SPF 50 Sunscreen